rodriguezgloria/DH110/Assignment05.md

 #### Features & Tasks:
-> The features, the travel experience description page and the travel experience search query, are going to be integrated on the following low-fidelity prototype are going to be tested were developed through conducting prior user research that involves usability testing from competing websites such as Airbnb, Tripadvisor, and Expedia, facilitating a contextual inquiry of a target user, and observation notes that were written during these various methods.
+> The tasks, the travel experience description page and the travel experience search query, are going to be integrated on the following low-fidelity prototype are going to be tested were developed through conducting prior user research that involves usability testing from competing websites such as Airbnb, Tripadvisor, and Expedia, facilitating a contextual inquiry of a target user, and observation notes that were written during these various methods for feature integration such as more standardization across descriptions like icons, safety, and ability to compare.

 ---